Siddaramaiah

-—) is an Indian politician who is serving as the chief minister of Karnataka and also serving as leader of the house in legislative assembly from May 2023.
-He also held that positions previously from 2013 to 2018, being only the second person in the history of Karnataka state to hold that office for a full five-year term after D. Devaraj Urs.
+—Kannada, TV9 (2021)) is an Indian politician, lawyer, former lecturer and statesman who served as the 16th Chief Minister of Karnataka from 2013 to 2018 and 2023 to 2026.
+He had completed his first term being only the second person to complete a full five year term.
+He currently serves as a member of the Congress Working Committee.

-He belongs to the Indian National Congress and is presently the leader of the Congress Legislative Party.
+He belongs to the Indian National Congress and is formerly the leader of the Congress Legislative Party.
 He represented the Varuna Assembly constituency from 2023, previously from 2008 to 2018, Badami Assembly constituency from 2018 to 2023, and Chamundeshwari Assembly constituency from 2004 to 2007, 1994 to 1999, and from 1983 to 1989 in the Karnataka Legislative Assembly.
-He served as the deputy chief minister of Karnataka from 1996 to 1999 and from 2004 to 2005 while he was a member of the Janata Dal and Janata Dal (Secular).

-He also served as the leader of the opposition in the Karnataka Legislative Assembly on two occasions, from 2019 to 2023 and from 2009 to 2013.
+He served as the Deputy Chief Minister of Karnataka from 1996 to 1999 and from 2004 to 2005 while he was a member of the Janata Dal and Janata Dal (Secular).
+He also served as the Leader of the Opposition in the Karnataka Legislative Assembly on two occasions, from 2009 to 2013 and from 2019 to 2023.
 Siddaramaiah was a member of various Janata Parivar factions for several years.

-Early life & career
+Early life and career

 Siddaramaiah was born to Siddarame Gowda and Boramma at a remote village called Siddaramanahundi in Varuna Hobli near T. Narasipura of Mysore district in a farming family.
 He is the fourth among six siblings, and he belongs to the Kuruba Gowda community.

 Siddaramaiah studied at Mount Carmel School and completed his schooling from Vidyavardhaka High School, which is managed by Vidyavardhaka Sangha (VVS), Mysuru.
-He then went on to do his B. Sc. and LL.B. from Mysore University.
+He then went on to do his B.Sc. and LL.B. from Mysore University.

-Siddaramaiah was a junior under a well-renowned lawyer, P M Chikkaboraiah, in Mysore and later taught law for some time at Vidyavardhaka Law College managed by Vidyavardhaka Sangha (VVS), Mysuru.
+Siddaramaiah was a junior under a well-renowned lawyer, P. M. Chikkaboraiah, in Mysore and later taught law for some time at Vidyavardhaka Law College managed by Vidyavardhaka Sangha (VVS), Mysuru.

 Personal life

-Siddaramaiah is mononymous.
 Siddaramaiah is married to Parvathi and had two sons.
 His elder son, Rakesh, who was seen as his father's heir in politics, died of multiple organ failure in 2016 at the age of 38.
 His other son, Yathindra, contested the 2018 Legislative Assembly elections and won from the seat of Varuna in Mysuru, formerly his father's seat, by over 45,000 votes.

 Siddaramaiah has stated on record that he is an atheist, though he has more recently clarified his public stance on the subject: "Word has spread that I am an atheist, which I am not.
 I am spiritual -- I have participated in festivities as child.
 I have visited some of the popular pilgrimage centres.
 But I am definitely against superstition, as I view everything from a scientific point of view".